-- An application for granting a maternity benefit.
+- An application for granting a maternity or child care benefit.

 - By post.
 Applications' forms you can download here.
 When sending applications by post, a copy of the identity document approved in accordance with the law (for example notary) must be attached.

 - Upon arrival at the "Sodra" department, the application will be completed and submitted to you to sign by the employee.
 You need to have:

 - An identity document, such as a passport, identity card, a permit to live in Lithuania.

 - It is also needed to know the details of the personal account to which the benefit will be paid.